The holiday season is already behind us but that doesn't mean you still can't give the perfect gift.

 If you want the bottom line about the gifting tax here it is: If you make gifts to friends or family that is large enough, there is the possibility that you may owe the federal government some tax money.

 First, and perhaps foremost for some, is the fact that you, as the giver, are not going to be taxed (unless you exceed the gift tax exemption).
-It is the recipients who will have to pay taxes.
 For taxes to figure into the equation at all, you will have to have given away in excess of $5 million in cash or other assets over the course of your life.

 Another important point is the capabilities of gift splitting.
 If the husband and wife are both living and one child (for example), the husband can gift $14,000 to the child and the wife can gift $14,000 to the same child and not affect your lifetime income limit.
 One other important point regarding gift splitting is that for it to work, each spouse must consent to splitting of the gift.
 This is done with the appropriate form which I'll discuss next.

 IRS Form 709 – Gift Tax Return